 Legal heirs must go through legal formalities to acquire the ownership of that property.

-Legal formalities to get the property transferred may differ depending upon the nature of the property, legal heirs’ rights over the property, the number of legal heirs and many others etc.
+Legal formalities to get the property transferred may differ depending upon the nature of the property, legal heirs’ rights over the property, the number of legal heirs and other factors

-A testament or more popularly known as will has been defined under the Indian Succession Act, 1925 as a legal document or a declaration indicating the will of a person.
-This legal document contains details like the names of 1 or more persons who are to acquire, manage and benefit from his estate after his death.
+A testament, or more popularly known as a will, has been defined under the Indian Succession Act, 1925 as a legal document or a declaration indicating the will of a person.
+This legal document contains details like the names of one or more persons who are to acquire, manage and benefit from his estate after his death.

 A certified copy of the Will that is certified with the seal of a competent court of law with a grant of administration of the property to the legatee/ executor of the testator is called a ‘probate’.
 A probate, since it is a certified document of the court acts as an evidence of the executor's authority.